MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-TestingAndDebugging.md

 #### [Command Line / Visual Studio Code](#tab/tabid-vscode)

-Alternatively, you can run Q# xUnit tests from the command line.
-Let's assume that your project name is `QSharpTestProject1`, and you've built it in Debug mode.
-To run tests, navigate to the project folder (the folder which contains `QSharpTestProject1.csproj`), and execute the command
+To run tests, navigate to the project folder (the folder which contains `Tests.csproj`), and execute the command:

 ```bash
 $ dotnet test